Are you going to California and wondering which areas to avoid in San Jose, the most dangerous and safest neighborhoods to stay in?

 It is true that now, as in many European or American cities, when looking for accommodation, it is more prudent to check in advance if there are neighborhoods to avoid in San Jose.

-Is San Jose dangerous?
+Is San Jose a safe city?

 San Jose, California is not one of the most dangerous cities in the United States.
 Among the largest American cities, San Jose is even one of the safest cities!
 This is confirmed by many statistics, such as those of statistics, worldpopulationreview,areavibes, city data, realestate.usnews or FBI.